openstreetmap/iD/data/presets/README.md

 preset are used.
 For example, `shop/convenience` automatically uses the same fields as `shop`.

+In both explicit and implicit inheritance, fields for keys that define the preset are not inherited.
+E.g. the `shop` field is not inherited by `shop/…` presets.

 ##### `searchable`

 Deprecated or generic presets can include the property `"searchable": false`.